ecosystem-guides.com

 Common Ravens and other birds of the Arctic tundra habitat

 This is one of the lesser films, but it was probably exciting at the time to see Sean Connery coming back after four years.
 It has a tackiness, although this reflects its setting, and it is mostly set in already well known locations, such as Las Vegas.
 And Sean Connery looks terrible!
 It's also strange and lazy that Henderson from YOLT re-appears as Blofeld, and this is the fourth different actor playing the villain in as many films.
-But this is probably the funniest of all the James Bond films, with witty lines, amusing situations and bizarre imagery.
+But as some people have pointed out, for many years you could only see these films at the cinema, and you couldn't pick over them on video, DVD, or online, so this continuity wasn't so well watched.
+This is probably the funniest of all the James Bond films, with witty lines, amusing situations and bizarre imagery.

 Blofeld's pussycat makes yet another appearance, but final official one for a decade.
 In fact, when Blofeld clones himself, he also clones his cat.